treadnought/eleventy-base-blog/about/index.md

 ---
 layout: layouts/post.njk
-title: About Me
+title: All About Me
 templateClass: tmpl-post
 eleventyNavigation:
   key: About Me
   order: 3
 ---

-I am a person that writes stuff.
+I am the shadow of a doubt.